gerekper/ganjaking/wp-content/plugins/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where the disabled style of the switch toggles didn't look right.

-= 15.8 =
-Release Date: February 10th, 2021

-Say hi to Yoast SEO 15.8!
-This release comes with a brand-new breadcrumbs block for the block editor.
-Try it out and guide your users - and Google!
-Read more about what’s new in Yoast SEO 15.8 in [our release post](https://yoa.st/release-15-8)!

-Enhancements:

-* Adds a breadcrumbs block, allowing users to add breadcrumbs to a page or post using the block editor, or to a widget area using the Gutenberg plugin.
-* Changes the default setting to enable breadcrumbs for the theme to `true`.
-This means themes that declare theme support for this feature automatically output Yoast breadcrumbs on every page.
-Existing installs will not be impacted by this change.
-* Breadcrumbs settings can now always be edited, regardless of if the breadcrumbs are enabled for the theme.
-* Like the block, the breadcrumbs shortcode is now always rendered, regardless of if the breadcrumbs are enabled for the theme.
-* Improves the loading time of the posts overview page in the WordPress backend.
-Props to [Rahe](https://github.com/Rahe).
-* Makes sure the breadcrumbs schema is always present, except on 404 pages.

-Bugfixes:

-* Fixes a bug where the target indexable for relative links was not properly detected.
-* Fixes a bug where scheme-relative links were not parsed correctly.
-* Fixes a bug where paginated WooCommerce shop pages did not have the right canonical.
-* Fixes a bug where custom capabilities could malfunction due to a race condition.
-Props to [Jerome Charaoui](https://github.com/jcharaoui).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).